Candidate Frequently Asked Questions

 Petitions are filed between 150 and 120 days before the election.
 Exact dates can be found on our website under Important Election Dates.

-“Independent” candidates (not registered with one of the political parties recognized in Yavapai County) do not run in the Primary Election, but are still required to file their Nomination Paper and petitions at the same time as candidates who are running in the Primary.
+Nonpartisan candidates (not registered with one of the recognized political parties in Yavapai County) do not run in the Primary Election but are still required to file their Nomination Paper and Petitions at the same time as candidates who are running in the Primary.

 PLEASE BE AWARE: The last week of the candidate filing period is busy for the filing office and for candidates.
 If you choose to file during that time period, please be prepared to wait in line.